 Save time and improve the odds of being funded

-We want more asthma research to get funded, so have produced a toolkit to help researchers navigate this process.
+We want more asthma research to get funded, so we have produced a toolkit to help researchers navigate this process.
 We can’t influence the science or how funders assess applications, but we can explain what, apart from great science, makes a great application.
 And we can explain how to tailor your application to each funder.

 Funders’ own tips